derbenoo/mailhog-awesome/CONTRIBUTING.md

 $ npm install
 ```

+## Generating documentation

+A documentation of all typescript files can be automatically generated using the `npm run gen-doc` command

 ## Publishing to npm

 A new version of the `mailhog-awesome` package can be published to npm like this: